 "Did you say honey and nuts?"

-While scrumptious and festive edibles (candy, cookies, soda, tummy-rubbing Doughboys, etc.) tend to dominate the Christmas advertising scene, Norelco — the personal care arm of European electronics giant Philips — has managed to make hawking electric razors a long-running holiday tradition since the 1960s (the ads were discontinued in 1986 but brought back due to consumer complaints several years later according to the New York Times).
-Featuring a stop-motion Santa zipping through a wintery landscape in a sleigh fashioned out of a triple-head men’s razor, the commercials have also highlighted the finest in state-of-the-art gadgetry over the years: hair dryers, coffee makers, mustache trimmers, cordless hand vacs, travel irons, and the ultimate in high-tech holiday gifts circa 1984: a home blood pressure meter.
-Take a look and see how the Norelco Santa — he was treated to a brand new ride courtesy re:think Studios in 2011 — has evolved over the years.
+While scrumptious and festive edibles (candy, cookies, soda, tummy-rubbing Doughboys, etc.) tend to dominate the Christmas advertising scene, Norelco — the personal care arm of European electronics giant Philips — has managed to make hawking electric razors a long-running holiday tradition since the 1960s (the ads were discontinued in 1986 but brought back due to consumer complaints several years later according to The New York Times).
+Featuring a stop-motion Santa zipping through a wintery landscape in a sleigh fashioned out of a triple-head men's razor, the commercials have also highlighted the finest in state-of-the-art gadgetry over the years: hair dryers, coffee makers, mustache trimmers, cordless hand vacs, travel irons, and the ultimate in high-tech holiday gifts circa 1984: a home blood-pressure meter.

 Finally, no roundup of classic Christmas commercials would be complete without (allegedly) watered-down lager and a bevy of beautiful draft horses from St. Louis.
 Take it away Budweiser Clydesdales ...